nunocraveiro/nunocraveiro/README.md

 •	 **Full Stack developer** with a focus on **Frontend** and **UX/UI**.
 With an academic background both in Music and Computer Science and professional experience as a music composer, **turning ideas into creative solutions** is something I am very familiar with and have a passion for.
 For me, it's all about coming up with the best result for each different challenge!
-Nowadays I combine this skill with my love for clean code, learning new technologies and especially teamwork :space_invader:
+Nowadays I combine this skill with my love for clean code and design, learning new technologies and especially teamwork :space_invader:

 •	 I work with Typescript, Javascript, HTML and CSS mostly in React and have experience in Java as well :computer: